ken-ebert/indy-hipe/text/XXXX-rich-schema-w3c-presentations/README.md

 - `@id` of the presentation definition for which this is a valid presentation.

 #### verifiableCredential
-The value contains an unordered list derived credentials, each of which consists of (nested) claims about each subject of the credential and the corresponding values.
+The value contains an unordered list of derived credentials, each of which consists of (nested) claims about each subject of the credential and the corresponding values.
 Each derived credential MUST follow the guidelines for Indy anonymous credentials defined in
 [Indy HIPE 0160: W3C Compatible Verifiable Credentials.](https://github.com/hyperledger/indy-hipe/tree/master/text/0160-rich-schema-w3c-credentials)

 The set of claims included in the derived credentials MUST match the ones